 For me, Toulmin’s most influential work was was his book Cosmopolis, which identified and deconstructed the main biases evident in contemporary western culture since the work of Descartes:

 - A bias for the written over the oral

 - A bias for the universal over the local

 - A bias for the general over the particular

 - A bias for the timeless over the timely.

 Formal logic as a theory of human reasoning can be seen as example of these biases at work.
 In contrast, argumentation theory attempts to reclaim the theory of reasoning from formal logic with an approach able to deal with conflicts and gaps, and with special cases, and less subject to such biases.
 Norm’s dispute with Larry Teabag is a recent example of resistance to the puritanical, Descartian desire to impose abstract formalisms onto practical reasoning quite contrary to local and particular sense.

-Another instance of Descartian autism is the widespread deletion of economic history from gradaute programs in economics and the associated priviliging of deductive reasoning in abstract mathematical models over other forms of argument (eg, narrative accounts, laboratory and field experiments, field samples and surveys, computer simulation, etc) in economic theory.
+Another instance of Descartian autism is the widespread deletion of economic history from graduate programs in economics and the associated privileging of deductive reasoning in abstract mathematical models over other forms of argument (eg, narrative accounts, laboratory and field experiments, field samples and surveys, computer simulation, etc) in economic theory.
 One consequence of this autism is the Great Moral Failure of Macroeconomics in the Great World Recession of 2008-onwards.

 S. E. Toulmin : The Uses of Argument.
 Cambridge, UK: Cambridge University Press.